Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

-# MLP vs CNN vs RESNET
+# The deeper neural networks the better?
-This repository contains the implementation and comparison of three neural network architectures: a simple Multi-Layer Perceptron (MLP), a Convolutional Neural Network (CNN), and a ResNet architecture.
+This repository contains the implementation and comparison of different neural network architectures: a simple Multi-Layer Perceptron (MLP), a Convolutional Neural Network (CNN), a Deeper Convolutional Neural Network and a ResNet architecture.
 The aim is to explore and analyze their performance on a standard dataset, providing insights into their strengths and weaknesses for different types of tasks, particularly image classification.
+In particular, we are going to investigate these topics:

+- MLP vs CNN
+- CNN vs Deeper CNN
+- Residual Connections

 A key objective of this project is to understand how skip connections work in deeper architectures like ResNet, and to assess how they help mitigate the vanishing gradient problem, which often affects very deep networks.